How to Implement a Player Extension

 All Player Extension must have the same signature, no other parameters should be required.

-Called each frame with updated input information, and time of frame in milliseconds.
+Called each frame with updated input information, current player state, and the frame time in milliseconds.

 Called by other entities to interact with player.